kiawnna/pulumi_ec2_stack/Readme.md

-# Secure ECS Service App stack with autoscaling and loadblanacing via Pulumi Platform
+# Secure EC2 App stack with autoscaling and loadblanacing via Pulumi Platform

 This project will create a new app from a an AWS AMI set up on EC2 instances.
 The app created will be automatically load-balanced and auto-scaled.
 All